singnet/dev-portal/docs/products/DecentralizedAIPlatform/Sandbox/Guidelines/using-templates/index.md

 1. **`example_pb_service.js`** – Contains the interface for interacting with the service.
 2. **`example_pb.js`** – Auxiliary file for service communication.

 These files are automatically generated from the `.proto` definition and are necessary for handling requests and responses between the frontend and the backend.

+Add them to our project to ensure proper functionality.

 ### About `example_pb_service.js` and `example_pb.js`